 Cheers, interesting.
 So it's the same chairman that took them up thru the leagues that has let this situation develop?
 Crazy!

 The Oyston family have been majority shareholders for a long time I think.
-His dad was chairman, then his mother briefly (while dad was in prison convicted for rape) before handing the reigns to her son.
+His dad was chairman, then his mother briefly (while dad was in prison convicted for *struggle cuddle*) before handing the reigns to her son.
 He's talked about not being chairman material as he won't have anything to do with dodgy agents and bungs, but the use of club money on family businesses doesn't paint him in a good light.

 Belokon bought a 20% stake in 2006 and there could be other minor shareholders as well, but doesn't look like they have much say.